Second Mobutu coup d'état: Coup

 On November 25, 1965, Mobutu staged a bloodless coup, citing the need to restore order and bring an end to the untenable political situation.
 Announced via radio, the coup attempt progressed smoothly with little resistance met from either Kasa-Vubu or Tshombe supporters as Mobutu took control of the government.
 The country's capital and major cities remained calm with little visible military presence.
+Kasa-Vubu was at his presidential palace getting ready for work and did not hear the initial broadcast.
+When his daughter, Marie-Rose, informed him of the announced coup, he expressed disbelief.
+Soldiers shortly thereafter arrived and secured the residence.

 Following his seizure of power, Mobutu declared in a 11-point proclamation that he was assuming all presidential powers but vowed to preserve national institutions such as the Parliament, safeguard personal rights, respect international agreements, and maintain the Congo's membership in international bodies, while also rescinding actions against foreigners and opposition newspapers.
 Elections scheduled for March 1966 were cancelled, and Kasavubu and Tshombe were formally prohibited from holding political office for five years.

 Mobutu promised to only retain his sweeping presidential powers for five years, after which democracy would be restored.
 He appointed Colonel Leonard Mulamba as prime minister and General Louis Bobozo nominally as commander-in-chief of the Armed Forces.
 He secured the support of both chamber presidents in the Congolese Parliament, legitimizing his rule.
 Mulamba formed a government on 27 November.

 Most political leaders supported the 1965 coup, with no significant opposition.
 While former prime minister Tshombe was pleased with Kasavubu's removal, he was less enthusiastic about the return of Mobutu to the presidency, which canceled the upcoming presidential elections in March.
+Parliament voted to approve of the putsch.
 Kasavubu was detained in Kokolo Camp until 5 December, when, upon refusing Mobutu's offer to become a member of the Senate, he was released to return to his home village in the Lower Congo and withdraw from politics.